awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleUp.md

    1. Choose the node type you want to scale to from the **Node type** list\.

-      The list identifies all the node types you can scale up to\.

    1. If you're using `reserved-memory` to manage your memory, from the **Parameter Group** list, choose the custom parameter group that reserves the correct amount of memory for your new node type\.

 1. If you want to perform the scale\-up process right away, choose the **Apply immediately** check box\.
 If the **Apply immediately** check box is left not chosen, the scale\-up process is performed during this cluster's next maintenance window\.

 1. Choose **Modify**\.

-1. When the cluster’s status changes from *modifying* to *available*, your cluster has scaled to the new node type and you can resume using it\.
+1. When the cluster’s status changes from *modifying* to *available*, your cluster has scaled to the new node type\.
 There is no need to update the endpoints in your application\.

 ## Scaling Up a Redis Replication Group \(AWS CLI\)<a name="Scaling.RedisReplGrps.ScaleUp.CLI"></a>